binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionEASY.png)

-Provide education -> monitor -> test that the education is taking effect and repeat.
+Provide education -> monitor -> test that the education is taking effect and repeat if not.
+Have someone with a devious creative mindset test these areas.
 There are also quite a few ideas in the [People](#people) chapter on increasing staff engagement.

 ### Insecure Doors and/or Windows {#physical-countermeasures-insecure-doors-windows}

 ![](images/ThreatTags/PreventionVERYEASY.png)

 A lot of what you can do to make sure staff secure premises openings when they leave comes down to engagement.
 See the [People](#people) chapter for ideas on how to increase staff engagement and motivation to care about the organisation they work for and be alert.
 Do not underestimate how much of staff members attitude has to do with this.
-Do not work your staff so hard that they are so tired that when they leave the premises they just do not think about doing a full rounds check.
+Do not work your staff so hard that they are so tired that when they leave the premises they just do not think about doing a full rounds check, or if they do miss something.
 It is the age old law.
 What goes around comes around.
-Treat your staff as you would like to be treated and they will be much more likely to... that is right, make sure premises openings are locked properly when they leave.
+Treat your staff as you would like to be treated and they will be much more likely to... that's right, make sure premises openings are locked properly when they leave.

 Train staff.
 The training loop is also important.
 Educate -> monitor -> test, repeat.